42 Day

 Description

-We know almost everyone uses porn, but we don't really know how (or if) it affects us.
+So many of us use porn, but we don't really know how (or if) it affects us.
 This porn abstinence challenge looks at the impact of a 30 days of porn abstinence - specifically on your nighttime erections using the Adam Sensor, a connect health device to measure your penile tumescence (erections while you sleep) - an incredibly important measure for hormonal and sexual health in men.

 Participant engagement length